osrf/gazebo_tutorials/guided_i/tutorial5.md

 At this point we have an almost fully functional sensor.
 The model components are in place, it's been added to Gazebo's online database, and a Gaussian noise model has been applied.
-The final compoment to add is a plugin that controls the sensor's one degree of freedom.
+The final component to add is a plugin that controls the sensor's one degree of freedom.

 # Plugin overview